mevan-karu/book-manager-mono/MCP_DEMO_GUIDE.md

 This demonstration follows a structured approach to showcase Choreo MCP server's capabilities:

 1. **Create New Project** - Create a new project called "book-manager" in Choreo to organize all components
-2. **Create Service Component** - Set up the Go backend API service in Choreo using the repository's `/backend` directory
+2. **Create Service Component** - Set up the book-manager-service in Choreo using the repository's `/book-manager-service` directory
 3. **Provision PostgreSQL Database** - Create a managed PostgreSQL database instance through Choreo's database services
 4. **Publish the Default Database to Marketplace** - Publish the default database instance in the provisioned database server to the marketplace
-5. **Create Database Connection** - Create a connection between the backend service and the PostgreSQL database
+5. **Create Database Connection** - Create a connection between the book-manager-service and the PostgreSQL database
-6. **Build and Re-deploy Service** - Trigger a new build and deployment of the backend service with database connectivity
+6. **Build and Re-deploy Service** - Trigger a new build and deployment of the book-manager-service with database connectivity
 7. **Test Service with Test-Key** - Validate API functionality using a test-key
-8. **Create Managed Auth Enabled SPA Component** - Deploy the React frontend as a Single Page Application with built-in authentication enabled
+8. **Create Managed Auth Enabled SPA Component** - Deploy the book-manager-app as a Single Page Application with built-in authentication enabled
-9. **Connect Webapp to Backend** - Create a connection between the frontend application and the backend API service
+9. **Connect book-manager-app to book-manager-service** - Create a connection between the book-manager-app and the book-manager-service
 10. **Add Sample User to IdP** - Configure a test user in Choreo's built-in Identity Provider for authentication testing
 11. **Try out the Book Manager Application** - Access and test the deployed web application using the configured test user to demonstrate end-to-end functionality